 They have a minimum deposit of $100 for standard accounts and only $500 for retirement accounts.

 Mutual funds have been around for almost 100 years.
 They allow groups of investors to “mutually fund” a series of investments.

-This means that you can own hundreds of stocks or other investments all in one mutual fund.
+This means that you can own hundreds of individual stocks or other investments all in one mutual fund.
 All of these funds are managed by professional fund managers and they have long histories to show you who well they h ave invested.

 Trading stocks can exceed some people’s risk level, but anyone that is willing to do the research can do VERY well doing individual stock trading.
-If you are looking for the best tools and access to the full spectrum of options when investing in stocks I would use Ally Invest.
+If you are looking for tools to make the best investments and access to the full spectrum of options when investing in stocks I would use Public.com.

 If you are OK with a more limited number of stocks (3500+) and want to avoid paying any trading fees you can use M1 Finance.
-Just like with their ETFs you can buy fractional shares of stock with M1 Finance.
+Just like with their ETFs you can buy fractional shares of stock in different companies with M1 Finance.

 All of the above investments can be made using a retirement account.
-The advantage to investing your $2000 in a retirement account is the tax treatment that any retirement account will get.
+The advantage to investing your $2000 into a retirement fund is the tax breaks that any retirement account will get.

 For any account that has a “Roth” in front of the name, you put money in that you have already paid taxes on and when you retire the money comes out tax free.
 This would include the accounts